OlivierSohn/hamazed/BACKLOG.md

+- create a queue to receive server events. read that queue in produceEvent.
+- fork a thread that periodically writes a server event to the queue (TODO and sends one to other clients) , and whose activity can be controlled.
+- for a thread that receives server events

+- a client with ip "IPC" creates the world, publishes it as multiplayable. other clients can connect to "IPC" enter it. then the game is started when all players agree to start.
+When all players have finished animating the transition, the server starts it.

+On every level, The client that created the world creates the next world, publishes it (world + positions) then the server starts the transition, then when all players have finished animating the transition, the server starts it.

+- ship safe until is managed by the server, else results can differ between clients!

+- continue the level until all ships are destroyed

 - multiplayer mode where two ships (one cannot collide the other) work on the same sum.
 If one ship collides, the other can continue.
   - the other ship can double numbers (think of levels where we need to double